Cashiering & Student Accounts

 Our MissionThe mission of the Office of Cashiering and Student Accounts is to provide quality customer service while consistently adhering to Longwood University policies and practices with a special focus on the application of proper internal controls in order to safeguard the assets of the Commonwealth.

 Monday - Friday, 8:15am to 5:00pm

 Monday - Friday, 8:15am to 4:00pm

-Please note 2012’s 1098T will include charges and scholarships/grants for the following semesters:
+Please note the 2013 1098T includes charges and scholarships/grants for the following semesters: